-Life Science in Eastern NC
+Life Sciences in Eastern NC

 The biomanufacturing capacity of the region supports the largest pharma companies in the world, including the largest contract manufacturing facility.
 Agricultural assets, including the Vernon James Research Station, are working to develop functional foods, improve biomass for fuels, and extract specialty ingredients for food companies.